geoffreyvanwyk/geoffreyvanwyk.dev/content/pages/portfolio.md

 sound for the countdown timer is also customizable.
 The alarm clock has a snooze feature.

 Timepiece has more than 5000 downloads on Sourceforge.
+I once saw that somebody created a video review of it.
+I cannot find it anymore, but it made me extremely proud.

 [SourceForge](https://sourceforge.net/projects/timepiece/)
 {: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0" }